Home Education

 We are a small, dedicated team at The Probe, committed to in-depth, slow journalism that dives deeper than daily headlines.
 We can't sustain our vital work without your support.
 Please consider contributing to our social impact projects: Support Us or Become a Member of The Probe.
 Even your smallest support will help us keep our journalism alive.

-Jithin, a master's student in a premiere college in Delhi affiliated with the University of Allahabad in Uttar Pradesh, lays bare a distressing reality that contrasts sharply with the image of a nation poised at the forefront of technological progress, hosting G20 summits, and launching space missions.
+Jithin, a master's student in a premiere college in Delhi, lays bare a distressing reality that contrasts sharply with the image of a nation poised at the forefront of technological progress, hosting G20 summits, and launching space missions.
 As India accelerates on the world stage, students like Jithin remain trapped in a centuries-old social hierarchy, abandoned by the very system meant to uplift them.

 Jithin hails from the Valmiki community, classified under the Scheduled Caste category, and his experiences are not isolated.
 He, along with many others, recounts how caste-based violence and trauma have become ingrained in their childhoods and academic journeys.
 “For us, discrimination isn’t just an occasional encounter; it’s woven into the fabric of our daily lives,” Jithin reflects.